phalcon/cphalcon/CONTRIBUTING.md

 ## Pull Request Checklist

-- Phalcon 2 is written in [Zephir](http://zephir-lang.com/), please do not submit any change that directly modifes C generated files or the functionality/fixes is implemented in C language

-- Do not submit your pull requests to master.
+- Don't submit your pull requests to master.
 Branch from the required branch and, if needed, rebase to the proper branch before submitting your pull request.
   If it doesn't merge cleanly with master you may be asked to rebase your changes.